 Students in community-engaged learning courses are more engaged in their learning, build stronger relationships with their professors, and develop complex critical thinking skills.
 The Centre for Community Partnerships supports University of Toronto faculty in the design and development of community-engaged learning courses.
-We offer consultations, resources, services, faculty development events and workshops to help you launch successful community-engaged learning courses using a service-learning pedagogical approach.
+We offer consultations, resources, services, faculty development events and workshops to help you launch successful community-engaged learning courses.

 Defining community-engaged learning and academic service-learning.